Types of Degrees Industrial Engineering Majors Are Getting

-To put that into context, the typical high school graduate makes between $29,000 and $57,000 a year.
-The average person with a bachelor’s degree (any field) makes between $44,000 and $99,000.
-Advanced degree holders make the most with salaries between $55,000 and $120,000.
+To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
+The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
+Advanced degree holders make the most with salaries between $55,600 and $125,400.

-Some careers associated with IE may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some degrees associated with IE may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for IE careers below.

-|Less Than a High School Diploma||0.1%|
+|Less than a High School Diploma||0.1%|

-|High School Diploma or Equivalent||5.9%|
+|High School Diploma - or the equivalent (for example, GED)||5.9%|